Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 5500 XT, in theory, should be quite a bit faster than the GeForce GTX 460 overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 5500 XT should perform quite a bit faster than the GeForce GTX 460 in general. (explain)

-Texel RateThe Radeon RX 5500 XT is quite a bit (approximately 300%) better at anisotropic filtering than the GeForce GTX 460. (explain)
+Texel RateThe Radeon RX 5500 XT is a lot (about 300%) faster with regards to AF than the GeForce GTX 460. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison